 Comparative Effectiveness Scholars

-The Center for Health Care Improvement and Patient Safety at the University of Pennsylvania School of Medicine is pleased to announce its first KM1 in Comparative Effectiveness Research (CER) Awardees.
+The Center for Health Care Improvement and Patient Safety at the University of Pennsylvania Perelman School of Medicine is pleased to announce its first KM1 in Comparative Effectiveness Research (CER) Awardees.

 The two-year scholarship, funded by the NIH, aims to train CER research scientists at different career stages to assure an adequate pipeline of outstanding investigators in this area.
 Scholars supported through this program will complete mentored research projects focusing on the generation, translation, and dissemination of evidence in the area of comparative effectiveness, including medical interventions that address prognostic, preventive, diagnostic, therapeutic or palliative goals.
 The 2011 awardees are: